-In order to increase gaseous products, especially hydrogen production, high temperature, high heating rate and long volatile phase residence time are required.
+Pyrolysis is an important process in energy recovery from biomass and also as a previous stage to other processes such as gasification.
+For about 20 years, there has been considerable interest in liquid production by pyrolysis.
+Valuable gases, such as $H_2$ and CO, can also be generated by pyrolysis.
+These gases can be useful, among other applications, in chemical synthesis and high efficiency combustion systems such as fuel cells.
+According to Ni et al. (2006), parameters such as: temperature, heating rate, residence time and type of catalyst used are important in the pyrolysis process.
+In order to increase gaseous products especially hydrogen production, high temperature, high heating rate and long volatile phase residence time are required.
 Temperature is an important variable in thermal decomposition processes of biomass, significantly influencing the product distribution.
 Pyrolysis is an endothermic process, and when the reaction temperature decreases, the total gas yield diminishes and the yield to liquid products increases.
 The same tendencies have also been observed in steam gasification of biomass (Garcia et al., 2001).

 According to Ni et al. (2006), pyrolysis can be further classified into slow pyrolysis and fast pyrolysis.
 Slow pyrolysis is normally not considered for hydrogen production.
-Fast pyrolysis is a higher temperature process, in which the biomass feedstock is heated rapidly in the absence of air, to form vapour and subsequently condensed to a dark brown mobile bio-liquid.
+Fast pyrolysis is a high temperature process, in which the biomass feedstock is heated rapidly in the absence of air, to form vapour and subsequently condensed to a dark brown mobile bio-liquid.
 The products of fast pyrolysis can be found in all gas, liquid and solid phases.
 In particular, the gaseous product is of considerable interest due to its potential as a source of hydrogen fuel.
 Moreover, this process has advantages as negligible production of toxic oxidised species (e.g. dioxins), less energy consumption and the production of a disposable solid waste (char).
 Most literature reports focus on pyrolysis using conventional electric resistance heating, which offers a number of advantages and shows excellent potential for treating the biomass.
 The reactions can be written in the following forms (Equation 1 and 2)( Song et al. 2012 and Ni et al., 2006):

-$$C_n H_m \rightarrow nC + 1/2mH_2 \tag{1}$$
+$$C_n H_m \rightarrow nC + \frac{1}{2} m H_2 \tag{1}$$

-Biomass + heat

-$$\rightarrow$$

-H2 + CO + CH4 + other products (2)
+Biomass + heat $\rightarrow$ H2 + CO + CH4 + other products